 << Back to the Curl POST XML example

 Curl is a popular command-line tool that allows you to send requests to the server, upload files, and submit web forms.
 Curl supports over 25+ protocols, including HTTP, HTTPS, SFTP, FTP, and has built-in support for web forms, SSL, user authentication, and HTTP cookies.
 Curl works on Linux, Mac, Windows.

 What is the correct MIME type for XML data?

 There are two registered MIME types for XML data: application/xml and text/xml.
-Use the application/xml when making requests to API endpoints (XML data is not readable by users) and use text/xml when XML data can be viewed by users.
+Use the application/xml when making requests to API endpoints (XML data is not readable by users) and use text/xml when users can view XML data.
 However, since the introduction of RFC 7303, they should be considered the same in all respects except for the name.

-If your cURL client expects XML as a result of a submitted request, it must also send an Accept: application/xml request header to the server.
+If your Curl client expects XML due to a submitted request, it must also send an Accept: application/xml request header to the server.
 Without this header, the server may return data in a different format.